betsee/betse/README.md

         $ conda install numpy matplotlib pyside pyyaml pywin32 scipy

 1. Symbolically link the Python 3 executable `python.exe` installed by Miniconda to `python3`.
-For disambiguity, numerous core scripts including `betse`'s `setup.py` installer run Python 3 as `python3` rather than `python`.
+For disambiguity, numerous core scripts including BETSE's `setup.py` installer run Python 3 as `python3` rather than `python`.
 For unknown reasons, the Python 3-specific version of Miniconda under Windows does *not* appear to provide a `python3` executable.
 To fix this: